Are you interested in improving your community’s health and wellbeing?

 Bureau : B-243, B.F.Avery Physical Education Centre Sudbury Campus

 The main focus is to provide leadership skills required for the promotion of a healthy and physically active lifestyle with focus on counselling in physical fitness, nutritional awareness, stress management, environmental sensitivity and health oriented self discipline.
 This program took the leadership role in developing the health promotion Without Borders program that allows students to gain experiential learning in countries abroad and study international issues...students gain academic credit for their experiences and to date have volunteered with medics to Africa in Kenya, same World, same chance in Zambia, Howard Hospital in Zimbawabe, Mongolia, Costa Rica and Ecuador.
-All health promotion graduates will demonstrate a mastery of physical and health education, public health and health education knowledge and skills, including community health education program planning, implementation and evaluation, theories and application of health behaviour change, assessment including intervention and evaluation, community organizations, environmental and mental health, international health and aboriginal health and wellness.
+All Health Promotion graduates will demonstrate knowledge in the areas of prevention of disease, health protection and health education.
+Student will have gained the skills required to develop, implement and evaluate health promotion programs.
+The program is also designed to provide students with the leadership skills required for the promotion of a healthy and physically active lifestyle with a focus on counselling in physical fitness, nutrition, stress management, awareness of environmental factors related to health and wellness and health-oriented self-discipline.
+Many courses are available in French.

 - 1 grade 12 English U/M course; 1 grade 12 4U Chemistry; 1 grade 12 U Biology or Exercise Science; 3 additional grade 12 U/M courses